Rodgrad/Library-API-demo/README.md

   ## Public side

-    WEBpage files are in root folder
+    -WEBpage files are in root folder

     -get API key
     -Test Service on our site